 The rainforests of Indonesia are one of the most biologically diverse landscapes in the world and provide a home for hundreds of indigenous animal and plant species.

 The biggest threats to the rainforests are road development and agricultural encroachment as well as illegal logging and poaching.
-Even tough conservation efforts are undertaken in recent years and many tropical forest profit from government protection, the extinction of endemic plants and some of the world’s most endangered animal species remains a great threat.
+Even tough conservation efforts are undertaken in recent years and many tropical forests profit from government protection, the extinction of endemic plants and some of the world’s most endangered animal species remains a great threat.

 Of the three national parks forming the UNESCO Tropical Rainforest Heritage of Sumatra, Gunung Leuser National Park (GLNP) in the provinces of North Sumatra and Aceh is the largest and most significant remaining forest in Sumatra.
 And one of the few sheltered areas aiming at the protection of many species in danger of extinction.